dskho/0xatom.github.io/_posts/2020-06-26-supermariohost.md

 ## Cracking .zip & grab the flag

-Now let challenge isnt over, we can see under `/root` directory a `.zip` :
+Now the challenge isnt over, we can see under `/root` directory a `.zip` :

 ```
 # ls